Your complaint examination obligations

 On receipt of a complaint

-• Send the complaint record to the AMF at the complainant's request.
+• Send the complaint record to the AMF when requested to do so by the complainant

 Contents of a complaint record